Amy Macdonald: 2011–2015: Life in a Beautiful Light

 Macdonald's third album, Life in a Beautiful Light, was released on 11 June 2012.
 Macdonald began to write Life in a Beautiful Light after having a "lovely year off" following touring in support of A Curious Thing.
 Macdonald had no time to write songs on her second album as she was touring with This Is the Life.
 However, Macdonald said she felt that the creation of Life in a Beautiful Light was a more natural process.
 Two songs from Life in a Beautiful Light were begun before Macdonald's break.
 "In the End" was written with Macdonald questioning herself whether being a musician was a worthwhile occupation.

 Macdonald wrote "Human Spirit" inspired by the Chilean miners' rescue.
 The song "Left That Body Long Ago" described her grandmother's decline into Alzheimer's disease whilst "Across the Nile" is a response to the conflict of the Arab Spring.

 Three songs from the album were released as singles: "Slow It Down", "Pride" and "4th of July".
 She told BBC News that Pride was written to describe her feelings about performing Flower of Scotland at Hampden Park prior to Scotland international football matches.
 Macdonald wrote the last track on the album, In the End, at the end of her previous tour and Life in a Beautiful Light was then recorded in Surrey.
 It was produced by Pete Wilkinson and mixed by Bob Clearmountain, who previously worked on her debut album.
 On 2 June 2012 she sang her song "Slow It Down" with the finalist of the second season of the Polish version of The X Factor, a girl group the Chance.

+She co–presented the Real Radio Breakfast show alongside Ewen Cameron in 2012 whilst regular presenter Cat Harvey was on holiday.
+In 2014, she performed at the 2014 Commonwealth Games opening ceremony.
+In the television broadcast of the event, Macdonald performs "Rhythm of My Heart" in the middle of George Square with Glaswegians, before panning to Macdonald performing the song live in Celtic Park during the opening ceremony in which she was later joined by Rod Stewart.